johntayl/johntayl/README.md

 ---

-I'm a Full Stack Web Engineer with over 10 years of experience building web and backend applications.
+I'm a Full Stack Web Engineer with over a decade of experience building web and backend applications.

 Senior Staff Engineer @ [Fueled](https://fueled.com) ⛽